sjmyuan/sjmyuan.github.io/_posts/2021-08-03-scala3-implicit.md

 ---
-title: Scala3 Implicits
+title: Scala3 Implicit
 tags:
 - Scala3
 date: 2021-08-03 22:22 +0800
 ---

-Scala3 did lots of improvement in Implicits, which is most painful feature in Scala2.
+Scala3 did lots of improvement in Implicits, which is the most painful feature in Scala2.

-The quick summary is
+A quick summary is

-* Improve the error log to help developer find the correct implict instance.
+* Improve the error log to help the developer find the correct implicit instance.
-* Split the implicits feature into given/using and extension to make the feature more clear.
+* Split the implicit feature into given/using and extension to make the feature more clear.

-Now let's have a taste of these feature.
+Now let's have a taste of these features.

-## How pass parameter implicitly?
+## How to pass parameters implicitly?

 ### Scala2